Listen to this article

 - Interest rates are 0.5% to 1% lower than your current rate.

-- Your credit score has improved, allowing for better rates.
+- Your credit score has improved significantly.

 Try the Calculator